Distributed ARIMA Models for Ultra-long Time Series: Discussion

 One of our developed framework highlights is that the distributed forecasting framework is dedicated to averaging the DGP of subseries to develop a trustworthy global model for time series forecasting.
 To this end, instead of unrealistically assuming the DGP of time series data remains invariant over an ultra-long time period \citep{hyndman2018forecasting}, we customize the optimization process of model parameters for each subseries by only assuming that the DGP of subseries stays invariant over a short period, and then aggregate these local parameters to produce the combined global model.
 In this way, we provide a complete novel perspective of forecasting ultra-long time series, with significantly improved computational efficiency.

 As illustrated in Section~\ref{sec:method}, this study focuses on implementing the distributed time series forecasting framework using general ARIMA models that allow the inclusion of additional seasonal terms to deal with strong seasonal behavior.
-Nevertheless, the proposed framework considers a general loss function and can be extended to other statistical models, including state-space models, VAR models, and ETS\@.
+Nevertheless, it is also possible to apply the framework with other statistical models, such as state-space models, VAR models, and ETS, as a general loss function is considered.
+However, special concerns should be given on how to properly convert the local estimators to avoid the inefficiency in the combined estimators.
+In this work, we restrict our attention to ARIMA models and involve a linear transformation step, in which ARIMA models trained on subseries are converted into linear representations to avoid the stationary, causality, and invertibility problems that may be caused by directly combining the original parameters of ARIMA models.
 Similar to ARIMA models, ETS models share the virtue of allowing the trend and seasonal components to vary over time \citep{hyndman2002state}.
 We hope to shed some light on using distributed ETS models in the future.

 The forecasting performance of the distributed ARIMA models is affected by various factors.
 Two factors, the number of split subseries and the maximum values of model orders, are taken into consideration as described in Section~\ref{sec:factors}.
 Our results show that the number of subseries should be limited to a reasonable range to achieve improved performance in point forecasts and prediction intervals.
 Specifically, we recommend that subseries' length ranges from $500$ to $1200$ for hourly time series.
 Moreover, compared to ARIMA models, a smaller maximum value of model order is sufficient for the distributed ARIMA models to fit models for all subseries and obtain improved forecasting results according to the combined estimators.